-If you are an individual, or represent an association, firm, partnership, cooperative, corporation or municipality, and you wish to apply for a water right permit, include your name, mailing address and phone numbers.
+If you are an individual, corporation, association, firm, or partnership applying for a water right include your name, mailing address and phone numbers.
 You may include a fax number, if you have one, and/or an e-mail address.
 These numbers are not required but they may assist the Department in contacting you.

-SECTION 2: PROPERTY OWNERSHIP
+SECTION 2: Property Ownership